East Peak Mount Osceola

 The East Peak of Mount Osceola is one of the official New Hampshire 4000-footers, standing at an elevation of 4156 ft.
 East Osceola's prominence is between 316 ft and 356 ft, with the key saddle between it and Mount Osceola.
 It can be approached via the Greeley Ponds trail from the Kancamagus Highway or from the summit of neighboring Osceola.
 Both routes are not without difficulties; the trail from the ponds is extremely steep and prolonged, and the approach from Osceola contains a chimney, along with a less hazardous bypass by way of the saddle connecting the peaks.
-The summit is nondescript and surrounded by trees.
+The summit is undistinguished and surrounded by trees.